-Michelle Monje, MD, PhD, scientific director of the Stanford Center for Childhood Brain Tumors, is an associate professor of neurology and neurological sciences at Stanford University and the Lucile Packard Children’s hospital and an endowed Stanford Medicine Faculty Scholar.
+Michelle Monje, MD, PhD, scientific director of the Stanford Center for Childhood Brain Tumors, is a professor of neurology and neurological sciences at Stanford University and the Lucile Packard Children’s hospital and an endowed Stanford Medicine Faculty Scholar.

 Dr. Monje is a neuroscientist and practicing pediatric neuro-oncologist whose research program focuses at the intersection of neuroscience and brain cancer biology.
 Her work has focused on neuron-glial interactions in health and oncological disease.
 Her lab demonstrated that neuronal activity regulates healthy glial precursor cell proliferation, new oligodendrocyte generation and adaptive myelination (Gibson et al., 2014 Science) and that this plasticity of myelin contributes to healthy cognitive function (Geraghty et al, 2019 Neuron; Steadman et al., 2019 Neuron).
 She discovered that neuronal activity similarly promotes the proliferation of malignant glioma cells, driving glioma growth through both paracrine factors and through electrophysiologically functional neuron-to-glioma synapses (Venkatesh et al., 2015, Cell; Venkatesh et al., 2017 Nature; Venkatesh et al., 2019 Nature).